 Unless suspect equipment or laboratory sample has been verified as being PCB-free through an accredited laboratory, it is advisable that a sample be sent for analysis to determine the extent of PCB contamination or to verify the absence of PCBs.
 Contact Environmental Protection Services to arrange for an analysis.

 6.0 Emergency Response

 Wastes that are contaminated with PCBs greater than 50 ppm require special destruction.
-These materials require special handling, storage and notification to the Ministry of Environment and Energy prior to being removed from a generating site for disposal.
+These materials require special handling, storage and notification to the Ministry of Environment, Conservation and Parks prior to being removed from a generating site for disposal.
 Currently disposal of PCB wastes is limited in the number of facilities able to destroy these wastes.
 The exportation of PCB wastes outside of the country is prohibited.
 The destruction of high-level wastes is limited to a single facility in Canada.
 Low-level wastes can be treated on the generator’s site using a chemical destruction process.
 All disposal of PCB wastes is coordinated through the Office of Environmental Health and Safety.
 If any waste materials that are being disposed, the Manager, Environmental Protection should be notified.
 This includes all sources of wastes, from laboratories, building renovations and operations.